ONE-STOP Canadian Art Price Search Tool

 Seven reasons why you don't need to look any further than ArtPriceIndex.ca

 High quality artwork recordsOur records clearly identify the artwork by title, dimensions, markings, the creation date and a catalog image.
-Some art sale information is made available for free.
+Two-thirds of sale price info is accessible for free.

 Accurate public sale pricesOur records include the auction house's estimates, the hammer price plus the buyer premium, and the sale date, along with the auction catalogue lot details.